What to do if your business energy supplier goes bust or ceases trading

 - Wait for a new supplier to be appointed - The Ofgem safety net means a new supplier will automatically be appointed and there'll be no disruption to your supply.
-Your new supplier should be appointed within 14 days.
+Your new supplier should be announced within 72 hours of your supplier going bust and then appointed within 14 days.

 - Arrange a new business energy contract - When your new supplier gets in touch, you'll need to negotiate a new energy contract, so don't just sign up for the first deal that's offered to you.
 This could be a good time to shop around and switch, as you won't be charged any exit fees at this point.
 Speak to the team at Bionic to see if they can get better rates for your business.

 Although Ofgem advises business owners to do nothing until it has appointed a new supplier - known as a Supplier of Last Resort (SoLR) - if you had a switch in progress when your supplier went bust, you should still be moved to your new supplier as arranged.

 If you've switched with Bionic and your old supplier has gone bust before your new contract has started, give our team a call on 0800 156 0899.